Great Northern class S-2: Preservation

 Only one S-2 survived into preservation today, No. 2584.
 It made its final run in late 1956 and it was stored in a roundhouse in Superior, Wisconsin.
-It was then retired in December 1957 and on March 21, 1958, the Great Northern had decided to hold it for historical purposes and it was eventually repainted to its original Glacier Green paint scheme.
+It was then retired in December 1957 and on March 21, 1958, the Great Northern had decided to hold it for historical purposes and it was eventually repainted to its original Glacier Park paint scheme.
 On May 15, 1964, it was put on display at the Havre depot in Havre, Montana and was dedicated there.
 Today, it is still on display there.
 It also has a marker describing the locomotive and the S-2 class in general on the engineer's side of the locomotive's tender.
 It is the sole surviving Great Northern "Northern" type and the largest surviving Great Northern steam locomotive.

 The tender from S-2 No. 2575 also survives, it is currently used as an auxiliary tender for Spokane, Portland and Seattle 700.